alexhallam/tablespoon/README.md

 # Introduction

 Many methods exist for probabilistic forecasting.
-If you are looking for impressive probabilistic forecasting package see the list of recommendation at the bottom of this README.
+If you are looking for an impressive probabilistic forecasting package see the list of recommendation at the bottom of this README.
 This package is <b>exceptionally ordinary</b>.
 It is expected that this package may be used as a compliment to what is already out